What is Adrenal Fatigue?

 Most doctors want to look only at a test called the TSH (thyroid stimulating hormone) which is not a reliable marker of thyroid status.

-Instead, and to get a complete picture, you want to get the following lab tests:
+Instead, to get a complete picture, you want to get the following lab tests:

 These tests will help you evaluate thyroid function, thyroid hormone production, and thyroid conversion.

-All of which are necessary if you want to understand what is happening in your body.
+All of these are necessary if you want to understand what is happening in your body.

 You can snag all of these blood tests at the same time as your serum cortisol.